hummingbird-dev/hummingbird-treeview/README.md

   positive) can be defined to adjust the automatic scoll position.
-The best value must be observed by testing.
-OnlyFinalInstance is per default false, thus set this to true if the search should include also parent nodes.
+The best value must be observed by testing. onlyEndNodes is per default false, thus set this to true if the search should include also parent nodes.
 The optional parameter dialog is per default